unixvoid/nsproxy/readme.md

      container
   - `make install` will install the compiled nsproxy in /usr/bin/
   - `make clean` will clean the project of all tmp directories and binaries

+### websockets
+- This branch has websocket support built in so you can tap into your own data and integrate it into a live host dashboard or something even cooler.
+- I am no good at creating frontends, so I expose 2 websockets
+  - `/ws` this websocket sends information about live hosts in this format `<cluster>:<hostname>,<ip>`
+  - `/ws2` this websocket sends information about dead hosts in this format `<cluster>:<hostname>,<ip>`
+- For an example on how to use these websockets, check out data/index.html

 ### redis
 - This is designed to help the user understand what is going on inside of redis at a low level.
 The following are redis keys (with examples) and what they store.